uhh-lt/english-asr-lm-tools/README.md

 ## Requirements
 At least one (or more!) terabyte of free space because the Pile is decompressed 825GB large and some of the following steps create copys of the dataset.
+Due to the multiprocessing plenty a lot of RAM and CPUs are also recommended.

 ZST library to decompress the Pile
 ```